Student Records - Information

 SD – Email

-Emails captured to CM (TRIM) using the email integration 'cc to TRIM'
+Emails captured to Content Manager (TRIM). using the email integration 'cc to TRIM'

 SD – Notes

-Student Document - OAR Used by the Student Experience Office (SEO) staff for administrative documents including but not limited to: Cross Institutional Studies, Completion Letters, Student Advice, Change of Grade Approvals
+Student Document - OAR Used by staff for administrative documents, including but not limited to: Cross Institutional Studies, Completion Letters, Student Advice, Change of Grade Approvals

 Student Document - Restricted

 Used to save documents with sensitive information.
-This may include medical reports, doctor's certificates, counselling and police reports etc. Please note that due to the restrictions on this record type, only a limited number of University staff members are able to view the contents once it has been saved to CM (TRIM)
+Please note that due to the restrictions on this record type, only a limited number of University staff members can view the contents once it has been saved to Content Manager (TRIM).

 SD - Residency

-Used by a small SEO group who deal with residency issues.
-Please note that due to the restrictions on this record type only a limited number of University staff members are able to view the contents once it has been saved to CM (TRIM).
+Used by a small group that deals with residency issues.
+Please note that due to the restrictions on this record type, only a limited number of University staff members are able to view the contents once it has been saved to Content Manager (TRIM).

 How long are student records kept?